-From Ellen Page to Alanis Obomsawin, get to know the folks behind the films at TIFF this Sunday
+From Elliot Page to Alanis Obomsawin, get to know the folks behind the films at TIFF this Sunday

 DGC Ontario's Meet the Makers: Visionaries is free and open to festival goers